 Having diabetes may act as a defense to Nevada DUI charges.
-This is because diabetics produce “ketones,” which may cause Nevada DUI breath tests to yield inaccurately high readings and the driver to appear inebriated when he/she is not.
+This is because diabetics produce “ketones,” which may cause Nevada DUI breath tests to yield inaccurately high readings that appear to detect alcohol in peoples’ breath even when they have not consumed any alcohol at all.

 In this article, our Las Vegas DUI Defense Attorneys discuss how diabetics who take breath tests may produce inflated Nevada BAC (blood alcohol content) numbers and exhibit intoxication-like symptoms.
 This, in turn, may help fight drunk driving charges in Nevada.
 (Click on a question below to go directly to that topic.)